vojtechruz/vojtechruzicka-blog/src/posts/java-9-compact-strings/index.md

 ---
 ![java compact strings](./compact-strings.jpg)

-Java 9 brings a new, improved string, which in most cases, will reduce String memory consumption to half.
+Java 9 brings a new, improved string, which in most cases, will greatly reduce String memory consumption.

 String memory consumption
 -------------------------

 The value of each String is internally contained in a char\[\] array.
 Each character is two bytes, sixteen bits.
 As this is UTF-16, it allows even representation of all the special characters.
 The problem is, that the vast majority of the strings in applications can be expressed by just one byte using ISO-8859-1/Latin-1 as they contain no special characters.
-If such strings could be represented with just one byte per character, that would mean only half of the memory would be used.
+If such strings could be represented with just one byte per character, that would mean only half of the memory would be used to store the String's characters.
+Of course, that does not mean that the whole memory consumed by a String object is now only 50% of the original.
+Not all the memory allocated by strings is used to store the characters.
+There is some [additional data](https://www.javamex.com/tutorials/memory/string_memory_usage.shtml) such as cached hash code or padding.

 String instances are stored on the heap.
 Quite a big portion of the heap memory is actually consumed by Strings.
 According to [some studies](http://cr.openjdk.java.net/~shade/density/state-of-string-density-v1.txt), Strings usually occupy as much as 25% of the heap memory.
 Making String twice as small would mean not only a significant memory consumption reduction but also a substantial reduction of Garbage Collection overhead.